pukkapies/dl-imperial-maths/assignments/week_6/final_assignment.md

 ## Framework

-For this project, you are free to choose either Tensorflow or PyTorch.
+In this course, we have covered the fundamentals of both Tensorflow and PyTorch.
+For this project, you can choose either of these frameworks.

 If using Tensorflow, you may want to familiarise yourself with the Dataset API, and make use of the tfrecords format.
 This enables Tensorflow to work with large datasets that cannot fit in memory.
 We recommend to look at the [Tensorflow guide to importing data](https://www.tensorflow.org/guide/datasets).